ntsd/cross-clipboard/Readme.md

 ## Features

 - Share text/image clipboard data (Done) - user can share clipboard data with other devices
-- P2P connection (Done) - the device will connect to others using P2P connection
+- P2P connection (Done) - the device will connect to others using the P2P connection
 - Multicast DNS (Done) - discover a device in the same network
 - E2E encryption (Done) - encrypt the clipboard data using OpenPGP
-- Cross-platform desktop (Done) - support Windows, Linux and Darwin (macOS)
+- Cross-platform desktop (Done) - support Windows, Linux, and Darwin (macOS)
-- Terminal GUI (Ongoing) - terminal user interface for end user
+- Terminal GUI (Ongoing) - terminal user interface for the end user
 - Cross-platform mobile (Plan) - support iOS and Android

 ## Technology